shlomi1993/intro-to-computer-science/Assignment 7/README.md

-# Assignment 7 - Crawler
+# Assignment 7 - Python Crawler

 In this assignment we implemented a very basic Web Crawler with Python.